LuaanNguyen/portfolio/src/content/blog/openai-devday.md

 The highlight of the event for me was seeing the new Agent Builder demo, meeting the CEO of [Cursor](https://cursor.com/), and just walking around talking to other builders.
 The food was also ridiculously good.

 What made it really personal, though, was seeing our ChatGPT Lab book being displayed and handed out.
 Seeing people pick it up and flip through the pages felt surreal.
 Something I helped create was actually out there in the world.

 Sam Altman also mentioned ASU during his keynote, which made me quietly smile in the crowd.

-I didn’t get a photo with Sam, but I did get my book signed by [Greg Brockman](https://x.com/gdb?lang=en) (and failed the claw machine three times trying to win OpenAI stuffed toy 😭).
+Though I didn’t get a photo with Sam, but I did get my book signed by [Greg Brockman](https://x.com/gdb?lang=en) (and failed the claw machine three times trying to win OpenAI stuffed toy 😭).

 ![Michael Truell presenting](/blogs/cursor.JPG)